KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession3/docs/homework/homework.md

     {% endhint %}

 ## Windows users only - Learn some native Windows shell commands
 There may be times when you don't have the bash shell.
+Windows PowerShell is the next best option for ongoing needs, but it's good to have exposure to Windows cmd.

-Let's learn some Windows shell commands to match our worksheet work.
+Let's learn some Windows shell commands that match our worksheet work.
 You can try working through the worksheet using Windows command prompt but you will run into differences quickly.
 Understanding the difference in a few basic commands may be helpful.

 1. Open Windows command prompt by typing "cmd" in the Windows task bar.
 Launch **Command Prompt Desktop app** as an Administrator.
+   {% hint style='info' %}
 Not all of the bash commands are available in Windows.
 Windows PowerShell will have more bash commands.
+   {% endhint %}

 Here's some equivalent commands from bash to Windows command prompt.